 This program (Distribution Automation) is not part of the SRP but does focus on establishing equipment for distribution automation.
-This includes the installation of voltage and VAR controls on feeders to improve power quality and reduce losses, along with the installation of intelligent switches and reclosers on select feeders (including main line and feeder ties) to reduce the number of customer interruptions per outage occurrence.
+This includes the installation intelligent switches fuses, fault indicators, and reclosers on select feeders (including main line and feeder ties) to reduce the number of customer interruptions per outage occurrence.